-Food & Drink: An intern interested in cuisine writing will assist the food editor in keeping up-to-date on restaurant listings, including the online Good Eats category that includes reviews of hundreds of Atlanta restaurants, as well as dealing with Web content and fact-checking.
+Food & Drink: An intern interested in cuisine writing will assist the food editor in keeping up-to-date on restaurant listings, including the online Good Eats category that includes reviews of hundreds of Atlanta restaurants, as well as dealing with web content and fact-checking.

 Music: Music interns compile music listings, help organize and administer the local music archives, and assist the music editor in various projects.
 Once they have demonstrated their skills, music interns may be called upon to write record reviews or weekly music highlights.
-Atlanta has a vibrant music scene; this section is one of the most popular and largest parts of the paper – and for writers, one of the most competitive.
-Pressing deadlines on Fridays; availability will be considered in placement.

 News: Interns interested in covering hard news and copy-editing work with our award-winning staff writers and editors in the news and operations departments.
 News interns maintain our civic-related events and assist reporters in researching stories, compiling information, writing blog posts, maintaining our community blog, helping to build our neighborhood guide, and fact-checking.
 Pressing deadlines are on Fridays and Mondays; availability on those days will be considered in placement.

 Digital: An intern with a strong interest in digital, content production, and social media will contribute to CL’s online editorial voice (social media), online production work (content and database management), and editorial content (writing and such).
 Interns liaison with section editors and various departments around CL to maintain an ethically sound online presence and execute digital strategy.
 As interns establish their skills, they may have the opportunity to oversee their own section of CLATL.com and pursue topics/stories of their choosing.